I've been drawing maps for D&D since first playing the game in '78. Playing online requires digital maps, so I taught

-Creating intricate fantasy maps is a time-consuming operation if you have a specific layout you are looking for.
+Creating intricate fantasy maps is a time-consuming operation if you have a specific layout you are looking to replicate.
 If, by chance, you are willing to accept or work with a randomly created cavern map, then following these simple steps will create a finished map in minutes.

 For this map creation exercise, you'll need some textured pictures of sand or rock.
 Different textures create different results.
 Beach sand pictures are great and easy to come by.
-Pictures of bricks or granite blocks can also be interesting textures.
+Pictures of bricks or granite blocks can also be exciting textures.
 Searching online is another option.
-Look for pictures that are as large or larger than the finished map you wish to make.
-This allows the definition to be crisp.
+Look for images that are as large or larger than the finished map you wish to make, as this allows the definition to be crisp.

 GIMP 2.8 is free and open-source.
 GNU Image Manipulation Program (GIMP) is a cross-platform image editor.
 We are using it to create fantasy maps.